How wider reading can support academic ability

 Reward them for their progress: if they have been set a particularly challenging book at school or have a book on the shelf they simply will not read, set them challenges with rewards.
 Perhaps treat them to an ice-cream for reaching 200 pages.

-Branch out from novels: if your child finds the idea of a novel too intimidating, try engaging them with a short story or magazine with in-depth features.
+Branch out from novels: if your child finds the idea of a novel too intimidating, try engaging them with a short story or a magazine with in-depth feature articles.
 Reading of any nature will help develop their vocabulary and understanding of sentence structure.

 Lead by example: you will find it difficult to encourage your child to do something they don't see you do yourself.
 Telling them about the wonders of a book will only go so far.
 If they see you engaging with literature or absorbed in a newspaper, they are more likely to want to see what all the fuss is about.

 Ask them to read to you: ask them to read the headlines from the newspaper to you as you make breakfast or dinner, or a film review of something you are thinking of seeing together.
 This can be a great way to develop and expand their vocabulary as they can ask you how to pronounce a word and what it means.

 Ask them to read to their younger siblings: if they do not feel confident enough to read to you, ask them to read to a younger sibling.
 The reading material may be less challenging and they will benefit from the enjoyment their sibling will experience from the quality time together.

 Let them pick their own books: take your child to the local library or bookshop and ask them what they would like to read. if a book sparks their interest, let them read it, or offer to read it to them.
 The Kumon Recommended Reading List is also packed with books they may like to explore.